Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Classifications

 There are many classifications of ventricular extrasystoles.
 Each of them is based on some criterion.
-Having determined the belonging of a pathology to one or another type, the doctor will establish the level of its danger and the method of treatment.
+Having determined whether the pathology belongs to one type or another, the doctor will determine the level of its danger and the method of treatment.

-• by the form of rhythm disturbance (mono-, polymorphic, group);
+• according to the form of rhythm disturbance (mono-, polymorphic, group);

 • by the number of sources (mono-, polytopic);